open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 A Multivariate time series has more than one time-dependent variable.
 Each variable depends not only on its past values but also has some dependency on other variables.
-A 3 axis accelerometer reporting 3 metrics simultaneously; a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many related metrics sharing the same labels are all common examples of multivariate time-series.
+A 3 axis accelerometer reporting 3 metrics simultaneously; a meteorological weather station reporting temperature, cloud cover, dew point, humidity and wind speed; an http transaction chararterized by many interrelated metrics sharing the same labels are all common examples of multivariate time-series.

 With the current version of the OpenTelemetry protocol we force users to transform these multivariate time-series into a collection of